magnusatteamsrocks/TeamsEDU/step by step.md

 Choose _Microsoft Graph_, then _Application permissions._

-Search for "_eduroster_", expand _EduRoster_, select E_duRoster.ReadWrite.All_ and click "Add permissions".
+Search for "_eduroster_", expand _EduRoster_, select EduRoster.ReadWrite.All and click "Add permissions".

 Consent by selecting _"✔️_ _Grant admin consent for TENANTNAME"_.